-In the case where each subset contains only 1 item, the Multi-Items Rearrangement task requires the same number of trials as the Paired-Comparison task, since there are only two items are compared at once.
-If the subset contains half of the items, all the items are compared at once, and only a single trial is required to complete the similarity matrix.
-However, it is unrealistic to present all the in a trial.
-Presenting large amount of the items in a trial increases the complexity for rearrangement.
-In the study, we presented 8 items at once in a single trial, i.e., 4 items per subset.
+Table 1 and 2 shown an example of arranging the items distribution with 12 items in the item pool and 3 items in each subset.
+In the case that item pool cannot be divided into integer number subsets, null items can be added into the item pool in order to achieve integer number of subset.
+When encountering the null items in the trial, the experimenter can choose either omit the null items and present less items in the trial or present random items which were not in the current trial.
+In the study, we presented 8 items at once in a single trial, i.e., 4 items per subset, with 16 items in item pool.

 Other than time efficiency, the Multi-Items Rearrangement task also provides a finer scale for reporting similarity comparing to Paired-Comparison task.
 In the Paired-Comparison task, participants are limited to a discrete ordinal rank scale with a narrow value range (normally between 5 and 9 points).
 Many pairs will fall into the same similarity rating despite there being subtle differences between pairs.
 In the Multi-Items Rearrangement task, the similarity between items is reported through the items’ distance to one another.
 The scale’s granularity is limited only by the resolution of the screen.
 Hence, participants are able to reflect their objective similarity more precisely.

-Another advantage of the Multi-Items Rearrangement task over the Paired-Comparison task is that the Multi-Items Rearrangement task is affected less by the diagnosticity effect {Tversky 1977} because multiple items are presented at once.
+Another advantage of the Multi-Items Rearrangement task over the Paired-Comparison task is that the Multi-Items Rearrangement task is affected less by the diagnosticity effect (Tversky, 1977) because multiple items are presented at once.
 Previous studies found that the item set affects the perception of the items, which then affects the similarity rating (Goldstone, 1995).
 For example, the similarity rating between green and blue is more dissimilar if the pair is presented alone then if the pair is presented along with red.
 In the Paired-Comparison task, participants are gradually exposed to the item set, hence the standard of the similarity rating changes throughout the task.
 In the Multi-Items Comparison task, participants are exposed to multiple items at once, thus providing an overview of the item pool and contextual information among items.

 Although the Multi-Items Rearrangement task has many advantage of acquiring similarity matrix, the reliability and the validity of the task is not yet explored.
 Thus, we will introduce two experiments which examine the reliability and the validity on different material.
 Discrete features are commonly used in the psychology experiment (Allen, Baddeley, & Hitch, 2014; Luck & Vogel, 1997).
 Therefore, in the Experiment 1, we used the material constructed from multiple discrete features.
 In the Experiment 2, we used the material from a continuous dimension with objective similarity, which was commonly used in both categorization and visual working memory studies.